 If you're like me and you don't keep boxes, call a specialty box company to see if they have computer boxes or electronic boxes.
 The key is to protect your hard drive, from damage.
 Your monitor is also fragile, so see if you can purchase a monitor box as well.
 Call the box company and tell them the dimensions and they should be able to accommodate you.

-Also ask if they sell Styrofoam inserts.
-This will be critical in ensuring the safe arrival of your computer parts.
+Also, ask if they sell Styrofoam inserts.
+It will be critical in ensuring the safe arrival of your computer parts.

 Make sure the power is off, both the monitor and the box and disconnect it from the power source.